 Most of the venues that made it to this semifinal round were among the world’s cutting-edge bars.
 These are not your corner pubs offering a beer and a shot.
 (Although one, Canon in Seattle, had a Booze n Bubbles menu section that, besides the familiar boilermaker, offered Fernet and ginger beer, Chartreuse and root beer, and other creative riffs.)

 This World’s Best Cocktail Menu award is given in part for “originality and creativity of design” of the menu itself.
 Innovative design is expensive, and printing a 20-page menu—around the average length of those submitted—is even more expensive, especially if it’s done quarterly and in full color.
-Those who made the cut this year included Dandelyan in London (which ultimately took home the top award), Tippling Club in Singapore, Aviary in Chicago, and BlackTail in New York City—spots that often attract media attention because they’re boundary pushers.
+Those who made the cut this year included Dandelyan in London, now known as Lyaness, (which ultimately took home the top award), Tippling Club in Singapore, Aviary in Chicago, and BlackTail in New York City—spots that often attract media attention because they’re boundary pushers.
 They also spend a lot of time and money on cocktail development and the production of highly Instagrammable menus.

 So in some ways, examining the top-nominated menus is like determining what people are wearing on the streets by observing the runways during Paris Fashion Week.
 Many of the drinks are high-concept, high-wire potions, and even variations on classics hone a sharp edge or two.
 It’s telling that the average price of a cocktail across these 10 lists was $19.02—but more on that below.